typelevel/doobie/README.md

 - JDBC integer flags are swizzled to/from proper enumerated types defined in `doobie.enum`.
 - Actions that compute lifetime-managed types do not expose the computed value directly, but rather take a continuation written in that carrier type's monad.
 These actions guarantee resource safety.
-- For setting query parameters and getting column results the high-level API provides typeclass-driven `get` and `set` constructors that can read and write primitive values, as well as [nested] products and case classes thereof (these may span multiple columns).
-This also sweeps up the issue of `null` values, which must be handled via `Option`; reading a `null` value into a non-option type is an error.
+- For setting query parameters and getting/updating column results the high-level API provides typeclass-driven `get`, `update`, and `set` constructors that can read, update, and write primitive values, as well as [nested] products and case classes thereof (these may span multiple columns).
+This also sweeps up the issue of `null` values, which must be handled via `Option`; reading a `null` value into a non-option type is an error, for example.
 - Constructors are provided that allow `ResultSet` programs to be treated as `scalaz.stream.Process` values, which provides a natural way to do many kinds of common tasks such as transforming and streaming results to an output channel.

 Note that the types in `doobie.hi` and `doobie.free` are identical; you can freely mix code written using either API, and indeed you will need to if you're dealing with vendor-specific extensions or types like `CLOB` that are not supported directly in the high-level API.